How data must be protected

 The Baden-Württemberg Regional Labor Court recently ruled that the law does not give rise to a claim for injunctive relief if the injured party is no longer in possession of the trade secret (Az.
 4 SaGa 1/21).

-Claudia Rid, specialist lawyer for employment law at the commercial law firm CMS reports: “Here, an employee forwarded a business email to his private email account so that he could read it better at home, including a 21-page template for price calculations. “
+Claudia Rid, specialist lawyer for employment law at the commercial law firm CMS reports: “Here, an employee forwarded a business email to his private email account so that he might read it better at home, including a 21-page template for price calculations. “

 Since the employee had sworn in court that the information had been irretrievably deleted and that he had not made any copies or printouts, the court ruled: “You can no longer use or reveal what you no longer have.”